-Saing, S, Haywood, P, van der Linden, N, Manipis, K, Meshcheriakova, E & Goodall, S 2019, 'Real-World Cost Effectiveness of Mandatory Folic Acid Fortification of Bread-Making Flour in Australia.', Applied health economics and health policy, vol. 17, no. 2, pp. 243-254.View/Download from: Publisher's site
+Saing, S, Haywood, P, van der Linden, N, Manipis, K, Goodall, S & Meshcheriakova, O 2019, 'Real-World Cost Effectiveness of Mandatory Folic Acid Fortification of Bread-Making Flour in Australia.', Applied health economics and health policy, vol. 17, no. 2, pp. 243-254.View/Download from: Publisher's site

 BACKGROUND:In 2009, mandatory folic acid fortification of bread-making flour was introduced in Australia to reduce the birth prevalence of preventable neural tube defects (NTDs) such as spina bifida.
 Before the introduction of the policy, modelling predicted a reduction of 14-49 NTDs each year.
 OBJECTIVE:Using real-world data, this study provides the first ex-post evaluation of the cost effectiveness of mandatory folic acid fortification of bread-making flour in Australia.
 METHODS:We developed a decision tree model to compare different fortification strategies and used registry data to quantify the change in NTD rates due to the policy.
 We adopted a societal perspective that included costs to industry and government as well as healthcare and broader societal costs.
 RESULTS:We found 32 fewer NTDs per year in the post-mandatory folic acid fortification period.
 Mandatory folic acid fortification improved health outcomes and was highly cost effective because of the low intervention cost.
 The policy demonstrated improved equity in outcomes, particularly in birth prevalence of NTDs in births from teenage and indigenous mothers.
 CONCLUSIONS:This study calculated the value of mandatory folic acid fortification using real-world registry data and demonstrated that the attained benefit was comparable to the modelled expected benefits.
 Mandatory folic acid fortification (in addition to policies including advice on supplementation and education) improved equity in certain populations and was effective and highly cost effective for the Australian population.

 Saing, S, van der Linden, N, Hayward, C & Goodall, S 2019, 'Why is There Discordance between the Reimbursement of High-Cost 'Life-Extending' Pharmaceuticals and Medical Devices?
-The Funding of Ventricular Assist Devices in Australia.', Applied health economics and health policy.View/Download from: Publisher's site
+The Funding of Ventricular Assist Devices in Australia.', Applied health economics and health policy, vol. 17, no. 4, pp. 421-431.View/Download from: Publisher's site

 New health technologies often yield health benefits, but often at a high cost.
 In Australia, the processes for public reimbursement of high-cost pharmaceuticals and medical devices are different, potentially resulting in inequity in support for new therapies.
 We explore how reimbursement is different for medical devices compared with pharmaceuticals, including whether higher cost-effectiveness thresholds are accepted for pharmaceuticals.
 A literature review identified the challenges of economic evaluations for medical devices compared with pharmaceuticals.
 We used the ventricular assist device as a case study to highlight specific features of medical device funding in Australia.
 We used existing guidelines to evaluate whether ventricular assist devices would fulfil the requirements for the "Life-Saving Drugs Program", which is usually reserved for expensive life-extending pharmaceutical treatments of serious and rare medical conditions.
 The challenges in conducting economic evaluations of medical devices include limited data to support effectiveness, device-operator interaction (surgical experience) and incremental innovations (miniaturisation).
 However, whilst high-cost pharmaceuticals may be funded by a single source (federal government), the funding of high-cost devices is complex and may be funded via a combination of federal, state and private health insurance.
 Based on the Life-Saving Drugs Program criteria, we found that ventricular assist devices could be funded by a similar mechanism to that which funds high-cost life-extending pharmaceuticals.
 This article highlights the complexities of medical device reimbursement.
 Whilst differences in available evidence affect the evaluation process, differences in funding methods contribute to inequitable reimbursement decisions between medical devices and pharmaceuticals.

-Saing, S, Parkinson, B, Church, J & Goodall, S 2018, 'Cost effectiveness of a community delivered consultation to improve infant sleep problems and maternal well-being', vol. Value in Health Regional Issues, no. 15, pp. 91-98.View/Download from: UTS OPUS or Publisher's site
+Saing, S, Parkinson, B, Church, J & Goodall, S 2018, 'Cost effectiveness of a community delivered consultation to improve infant sleep problems and maternal well-being', vol. Value in Health Regional Issues, no. 15, pp. 91-98.View/Download from: Publisher's site

 Nerich, V, Saing, S, Gamper, EM, Kemmler, G, Daval, F, Pivot, X & Holzer, B 2016, 'Cost-utility analyses of drug therapies in breast cancer: a systematic review', Breast Cancer Research and Treatment, vol. 159, no. 3, pp. 407-424.View/Download from: Publisher's site